Kumyk language: Orthography

 Kumyk has been used as a lingua franca in Dagestan and Caucasus for some time.

 The historic literary culture of Kumyks and the entire region of Dagestan, North Caucasus, and Southern Ukraine was the Cuman language.
-Kumyk is a direct descendant of Cuman, and its centuries-long literaray tradition was a direct continuation of Cuman.
+Kumyk is a direct descendant of Cuman, and its centuries-long literary tradition was a direct continuation of Cuman.

 The oldest record of Kumyk language being written in the Arabic script, goes back to the mid-17th century.
 From the beginning of the 19th century, Kumyk literary language began to expand and grow, with an increase in the number of publications and books.

 The orthography of Kumyk was derived from the Arabic script, although with minor modifications, only several additional letters, same as in Persian alphabet, to represent consonants.
 Vowels, of which there exists a relatively large number of them in Turkic languages, and in Kumyk in particular (8 or 9 vowels) were rarely and irregularly written in the Arabic script, with the use of matres lectionis, the three letters ʾalif ا, wāw و and yāʾ ي.
 This meant that, overall, this script was far from being adapted to Kumyk phonology.

 In the beginning of the 20th century, parallel with other Turkic-Muslim minority ethnic groups within the Russian Empire, Kumyk speaking literaturists decided to undertake the task of standardization and improvement of the Arabic script.
 It was in this era that Kumyk literature flourished, and many poets, educators, and publishers rose.
 The first attempt at compiling an improved orthographic convention was done in 1915, by "Abdulhalim Jengutaevsky" in the preface of his Kumyk translation of the poem Layla and Majnun, published in Temir-Khan-Shura.

 In the following years, vowel representations were standardized, and Arabic letters that had the same pronunciation in Karachay-Balkar were dropped and consolidated (For example, the letters ث and ص were dropped in favour of the letter س).

 Later, as part of a new state campaign of Latinisation, a Latin alphabet was developed for Kumyk, derived from Yañalif, being officially adopted in 1928.

 In the 1930s, the official Soviet policy was revised and the process of Cyrillization of Soviet languages was started.
 In 1938 the new alphabet based on Cyrillic letters was officially adopted, which remains the official alphabet for Kumyk up till today.

-With the fall of the Soviet Union, with an increased prospect in international connection among Turkic peoples, a project to develop Latin alphabet again, but derived from modern Turkish orthograhpy was undertaken.
+With the fall of the Soviet Union, with an increased prospect in international connection among Turkic peoples, a project to develop Latin alphabet again, but derived from modern Turkish orthography was undertaken.
 Several online publications, as well as many individuals using social media, have adopted this script as well.